 Whether you’re interested in teaching on Udemy or Skillshare, neither platform requires fees or previous approval from in-house teams.

 Once you’ve signed up, both platforms will provide resources to assist you in your ventures, whether this means tips on creating video content or guidelines for technical requirements.

 On Udemy, teachers can look into the Marketplace Insights feature to know more about what students are looking for, what gaps need to be filled regarding certain subjects, etc. By knowing their audience’s demands, potential tutors can successfully build a following and start monetizing within the blink of an eye!

 Skillshare also provides a detailed handbook including guidelines for course creation and best practices.
-Instructors can also find support and interact with fellow instructors through the platform’s Teacher Center.
+Instructors can also find support and interact with fellow teachers through the platform’s Teacher Center.

-At the end of the day, if you’re passionate and looking into online teaching opportunities, both platforms are great options for teachers.
+At the end of the day, if you’re passionate about a subject and looking into online teaching opportunities, both platforms are great options.

 Udemy vs Skillshare: Verdict